Which would you choose to do mission?

-If you had to choose being outfitted with a “program” (there are lots of them) to do mission…
+- Being outfitted with a “program”? (there are lots of them)

-My guess is that lots of us would reach for the program!
+My guess is that a lot of us would reach for the program!

 Our trust in fitting into a program tends to run higher than our trust in God fitting us into His mission.